Orkney Islands Tour

 Orkney Islands Tour: Skara Brae – Best preserved neolithic settlement in Europe – Scapa Flow – The final resting place of HMS Royal Oak.
 Stromness – The captivating old town of Stromness Kirkwall Orkney’s vibrant capital, remains a Viking town at heart.
 Churchill Barriers – Born from a time of conflict, but now serving as vital links between island communities Ring of Brodgar – A striking example of Orkney’s Neolithic heritage Standing Stones of Stenness – Perhaps the oldest henge site in the British Isles The Italian Chapel – Built during the 2nd World War by Italian prisoners of war and a true symbol of peace.

 The rugged beauty of Caithness – Visit John ‘O’ Groats and tour the Orkney Islands with a private guide.
 Experience the wonderful scenery and history of Scotland with Scottish Guided Tours.
 Explore breathtaking Glencoe and enjoy the hospitality of Inverness, the Capital of the highlands.
 Journey to the northernmost parts of Scotland and follow in the footsteps of Vikings.
-The awe-inspiring Orkney Islands await.
+The awe-inspiring Orkney Islands and an epic Scottish Highlands tour awaits.

 Why Scottish Guided Tours?